 8. Let the sun shine in.
 Most seeds need about 12 to 16 hours of sunlight each day.
 Place your seed containers in a sunny location such as a window with southern exposure.
 Once the seeds sprout, turn the container a little each day.
 This will prevent seedlings from overreaching in one direction toward the light.

 9. The need to feed.
 Don’t use fertilizer on seedlings until they have sprouted!
-In the very early growth stage, the seed provides its own nourishment, but once leaves develop, it’s time for a little fertilizer like Espoma Plant-tone.
+In the very early growth stage, the seed provides its own nourishment, but once leaves develop, it’s time for a little liquid fertilizer like Espoma Organic Grow!

 10. Harden them off.
 Your sheltered seedlings need to get ready for the outdoors.
 For 7 to 10 days, put your plants outside for a few hours each day, increasing their exposure to sunlight & wind.
 Cut back on watering a bit, too.
 Your plants will become heartier and better prepared for transplanting.

 11. No stripping.
-Slowly, gently remove plants from their containers without stripping the roots naked or tearing them.
-Plant them in the ground and mix in a really good starter plant food like Bio-tone Starter Plus in with the soil.
+Slowly, and gently remove plants from their containers without stripping the roots naked or tearing them.
+Plant them in the ground and mix in a really good starter plant food like Espoma Organic Bio-tone Starter Plus in with the soil.